arvindrameshwar/arvindrameshwar.github.io/about.md

 ### In Journals

-1. V. Arvind Rameshwar and Nir Weinberger, "**Information rates over multi-view channels**," under review at the IEEE Transactions on Information Theory, May 2024. [[arXiv full version](https://arxiv.org/abs/2405.07264)]
+1. V. Arvind Rameshwar and Nir Weinberger, "**Information rates over multi-view channels**," under review at the IEEE Transactions on Information Theory, May 2024. [[arXiv](https://arxiv.org/abs/2405.07264)]

 2. V. Arvind Rameshwar, Shreyas Jain, and Navin Kashyap, "**Sampling-based estimates of the weight enumerators of Reed-Muller codes**," under review at the IEEE Transactions on Information Theory, Mar.
 2024. [[arXiv](https://arxiv.org/abs/2403.05893)]